 So I sat down with child and family therapist, Divya Dodhia for some guidance.
 Long conversation short, there are no easy answers.
 (You’re welcome.)
 Most of her advice was preemptive, but not in an event-specific way.
 Her advice centers around the ways we talk to our kids in general – how we interact with them.
-Here’s some of the greatest hits:
+Here are some of the greatest hits:

 - These are the conversations we need to be having.
 It’s our job to be able to stand up to injustice, in whatever form that takes – whether it’s racism or mental health or whatever the case is.

 - Talk at their level.
 Use examples from their own lives.
 When a person is discriminated against, that means the person is being left out.
-They’re so young, they won’t understand racism, or xenophobia.
+They’re so young, they won’t understand racism or xenophobia.
 But they do understand feeling left out.
 Or bullying.
 Start there.

 - Begin with very small with very basic concepts of humanity.
 Start with simple things such as empathy and making good choices.
 Get them to think about how the other person feels.